juanantonio284/my_python_notes/abstraction.md

 the program from the data structures, algorithms, and code involved in providing a realization of the type abstraction.

 Abstraction suppresses detail.
-The key is to suppress the appropriate details.
-This is where data abstraction hits the mark.
+The key is to suppress the appropriate details; this is where data abstraction hits the mark.
 We can create domain-specific types that provide a convenient abstraction.
-Ideally, these types capture concepts that will be relevant over the lifetime of a program.
-If we start the programming process by devising types that will be relevant months and even decades later, we have a great leg up in maintaining that software.
+Ideally, these types capture concepts that will be relevant over the lifetime of a program. **If we start the programming process by devising types that will be relevant months and even decades later, we have a great leg up in maintaining that software**.

 <!-- continue at bottom of page 201 -->

-## Bibliography
+## References

 * Guttag, John, *Introduction to computation and programming using Python: with application to understanding data* (Second edition.
 ISBN 9780262529624)

 * Guttag, John, *Introduction to computation and programming using Python: with application to computational modeling and understanding data* (Third edition.
 ISBN 9780262542364)